 You can access the Mississippi River to fish along the majority of the trail.

-This paved trail in the Mississippi River Greenway is flat, and offers limited shade.
+This 15-mile (includes Old Chain of Rocks and McKinley Bridge) paved trail in the Mississippi River Greenway is flat, and offers limited shade.
 It parallels the Mississippi River and winds it way through both sides of the flood wall that protects the city of St. Louis.

 Please use caution when walking or riding on this trail because some sections are considered a levee road; you may see vehicles from adjacent businesses who are authorized to drive on the trail.